 Thrift Store – 2130 Bird St., Oroville, CA 95965

-Offering free clothing for teens and young adults (ages 11-18) that have been evacuated due to the North Complex Fire.
+Offering free clothing for teens and young adults (ages 11-18) that have been evacuated due to the North Complex /Bear Fire.
 Evacuees must provide proof of address.
 Anything that shows the person’s last name, and the address like a bill, online bill, car registration, ID, or verification of enrollment at a local school district like their Aries account.

 Available by appointment only.
 Send a message to the Axiom to make an appointment on their Facebook

 page at https://www.facebook.com/axiomoroville, or on Instagram at https://www.instagram.com/theaxiomoroville/?hl=en